 \section{Introduction}

-~ OAuth has been widely used for authorizations across different software services.
-It defines a process for end-users (resource owners) to grant a third-party website/application (relying party~\cite{rfc6749}, also noted as client or client applications) access to their private resources stored on a service provider, without giving the relying party their passwords to the service provider.
-As a multi-party protocol, the security of OAuth depends on the service providers (also noted as authorization server~\cite{rfc6749}), the relying parties, and the resource owners (end-users).
-In particular, vulnerabilities in OAuth service provider implementations could lead to serious consequences because that would impact all the relying parties (along with all the resource owners of the relying parties) that work with the service provider.
-For example, a vulnerability discovered in 2019 in the redirect URI validation mechanism of Microsoft's authorization server allowed the attackers to take over Microsoft Azure Accounts~\cite{news-microsoft}.
-Also, in 2018, a vulnerability in Facebook server-side implementation allowed the attackers to steal access tokens (issued by authorization server) of almost 50 million users~\cite{news-facebook}.
+~ OAuth is widely used for authorizations across different software services.
+It defines a process for end-users (resource owners) to grant a third-party website/application (also noted as relying party or client applications~\cite{rfc6749}) access to their private resources stored on a service provider, without sharing their passwords for the service providers with the client applications.
+As a multi-party protocol, the security of OAuth depends on the service providers (also noted as authorization server or \textit{\oauthserver}~\cite{rfc6749}), the client applications, and the resource owners.
+In particular, vulnerabilities in \oauthserver implementations could lead to severe consequences because that would impact all the client applications (along with all the resource owners of the applications) that work with the service provider.
+For example, a vulnerability discovered in 2019 in the Microsoft \oauthserver's redirect URI validation mechanism allowed the attackers to take over Microsoft Azure Accounts~\cite{news-microsoft}.
+Also, in 2018, a vulnerability in Facebook \oauthserver allowed the attackers to steal access tokens (issued by authorization server) of almost 50 million users~\cite{news-facebook}.

-Even well-known service providers such as Microsoft and Facebook still make severe mistakes in their authorization server implementation.
-This leads to a pressing question, \textit{how to vet OAuth service provider implementation for security?} Since OAuth is very high-profile and critical for user security and privacy, there have been many previous works on OAuth security.
+Even well-known service providers such as Microsoft and Facebook still make severe mistakes in their authorization server implementation -- which leads to a pressing question, \textit{how to vet OAuth service provider implementation for security?} Since OAuth is very high-profile and critical for user security and privacy, many previous works have been on OAuth security.
 However, as far as we know, there is no automatic tool to identify the security-sensitive logical flaws in the service provider implementation.